AlphaSheep/Onnapt/README.md

 *Slapt* is going to be a cross platform timer application for twisty puzzles such as Rubik's cube.
 It is still in the early development phase.

+Three features will differentiate *Slapt* from other timing applications:
+ * Extensive history tracking, which allows exporting and importing times from other devices, and possible syncronising through Dropbox.
+ * Calculation of a wide range of stats, which may be extended using plugins (which will be Python scripts)
+ * Support custom scrambles as additional plugins

 It is being written in Python 3 using PyQt.

 License